Global Learning Programs

 - Students will demonstrate basic knowledge of the culture(s) they visit.

-Works with faculty to develop GL programs and to advise them on DOS travel warnings; works with EA staff to create online presence for GL programs and to set up payment structure for programs; works with EEAC on GL policies and procedures; works with AA to set up budgets in TEM.
+Works with faculty to develop GLPs and to advise them on DOS travel advisories; works with EdAbroad staff to create online presence for GLPs and to set up payment structure for programs; works with EAAC on GLP policies and procedures; works with AA to set up budgets in TEM.

-15 May 2022 : Early-bird deadline to submit Global Learning Program Proposal [e-form] for summer 2023 programs.
+15 May: Early-bird deadline to submit Global Learning Program Proposal [e-form] for Summer 2023 programs.

-15 October 2022 : Regular deadline to submit Global Learning Program Proposal [e-form] for summer 2023 programs.
+15 October: Regular deadline to submit Global Learning Program Proposal [e-form] for Summer 2023 programs.